dCache/www-dcache-org/README.md

 ---
 ```

 > Note: posts are created with front matter `draft` test to `true`.
-To make posts visible is have to be update to `false` or start hugo with flag `--buildDrafts` to build site with darf posts.
+To make posts visible is have to be update to `false` or start hugo with flag `--buildDrafts` to build site with draft posts.

 The regular pages have:

 - menu
 - weight

-that tells hugo tu include page into top menu and control the position.
-The `weight` is an increasing numner and controls the position from left-to-right.
+that tells hugo to include page into top menu and control the position.
+The `weight` is an increasing number and controls the position from left-to-right.
 Example:

 ```yaml
 ---